 Many nights, as I fall to sleep at my home in Kansas City, I hear the whistle of trains as they come and go on their various routes.
 It’s a sound that piques my curiosity.
 Where are the trains going?
 Where have they come from?
 What adventures lie at the end of the line?

 To answer to those questions, I found myself entering Kansas City’s Union Station one night after 10 p.m., ticket and backpack in hand, ready to board Amtrak’s Southwest Chief on its route from Chicago to Los Angeles.
 I have traveled across Europe, Canada and Japan by rail, but never in the U.S., and never in a sleeper car.

 You can get off and stand on a corner in Winslow Arizona, grab another train to the Grand Canyon or hang out with Marshall Dillon and Miss Kitty in Dodge City Kansas.

 Basically, it’s two over-sized seats that face each other with a small table in between during the daytime.
-At night, the seats slide together for one bed and a bunk folds down from the wall for another bed.
+At night, the seats slide together for one bed.
+A bunk folds down from the wall for another bed.

 The Bedroom Suites and Family Bedrooms include a toilet and tiny, tiny shower.
 For others, a public shower on the lower level is as big as most home showers.
 Full size towels and bar soap are available.
 The door was open to one family bedroom as I walked through the train and it looked cozy and enjoyable.

 My little roomette was just across the hallway from the toilet where I quickly washed my face and brushed my teeth.
 I crawled back into my space, pulled my sliding door and curtain closed, then snuggled into bed.
 It was really quite a cozy space.